hithachoudhary/opkey-rag-agent/README.md

 arbitrary fixed-character slicing.
 Text is extracted page by page and segmented while attempting to preserve sentence boundaries.
-The current chunking configuration targets approximately **1,000 characters per chunk with overlap**.
+The current chunking configuration targets approximately **750 characters per chunk with structural overlap by carrying the previous two semantic units into the next chunk**.
 Each chunk retains source filename, page number, and chunk metadata.
 This balances retrieval precision, procedural context preservation, reduced mid-sentence fragmentation, and manageable LLM token usage.